jwinternheimer/data-blog/content/blog/2022-10-19-understanding-buffer-s-trial-period/index.markdown

  - To discover and describe areas in which we can improve the experience.

 ## Summary
+ - A significant number of new signups were put onto trials automatically, so the data presented in this analysis is somewhat biased.
+ - Because many people were automatically put on trials, the trial conversion rate, defined as the proportion of trialists that start a subscription within 28 days of starting a trial, has decreased from around 10% to around 4%.
+ - People that sign up for Buffer on a non-mobile web browser convert at the highest rates.
+People that sign up on one of the mobile apps convert at the lowest rates.
+ - In general people that convert do so on the day the trial starts or on the day the trial ends.
+Almost as many trialists convert on the first day as on the last day.
+ - Trialists that end up converting signal their intent early on in the trial.
+Of those that add a payment method, the vast majority do so on day one.
+ - The median number of days active during the trial is 2 for those that don't convert and 5 for those that did.
+ - The number of unique sessions during the trial is a good indicator of whether or not a trialist will end up converting.
+ - In general, Buffer's trial does not seem to be very effective in getting people to try premium features.
+   - The median number of channels connected by trialists during their trial is very low.
+It is 0 for those that didn’t convert and 1 for those that did.
+   - Around 18% of trialists that didn’t convert connected an Instagram channel during the trial, compared to around 42% of trialists that did convert.
+   - Around 22% of trialists that didn’t convert connected a Facebook channel during the trial, compared to around 40% of trialists that did convert.
+   - Around 28% of trialists viewed at least one analytics page, though this doesn’t necessarily mean they got value from the feature.
+Only 4% of trialists published a Start Page and 1% replied to a comment in the Engagement feature.
+   - Of trialists that converted, around 52% viewed an Analyze page, 6% replied to a comment, and only 5% published a Start Page.
+   - Only around 2% of trialists added team members during their trial.
+   - Of users that converted, around 18% added at least one team member during their trial.
+   - Less than 1% of trialists approved a draft during their trial.

+## Recommendations
+ - We should remove the in-app popup asking people to start a trial on the onboarding product solution screen.
+They just chose whether or not to start a trial on the previous page.

+ - We should update the "Manage Channels" button at the bottom left hand corner of the screen with a more prominent CTA to "Add Channel" or "Connect Channel" or "Connect a Social Account".
+    - Otherwise, we can have specific CTAs to "Connect Instagram Page", "Connect Facebook Page" under the channels they already have connected in the Queue view.

+ - We should prompt trialists to add team members, perhaps by including a prominent CTA on the dashboard.
+Team member and collaboration features are underutilized.

+ - If an Instagram channel is connected, we should prompt users to create a Start Page in the publishing feature.

+ - We should notify users when new data is available to view in Analyze.

+ - We should notify users when there are new unreplied comments in Engage.

 ## Baseline Volume and Conversion Rates
 These will vary during the times in which people could choose to create an account on a free plan.
 We will define a conversion as someone starting a subscription within 14 days of the trial ending.